uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 <strong>If you're only collecting information on race.</strong> Do allow users to select all races that apply with clear hint text, e.g., "Select all that apply".

 <strong>If you’re collecting race and ethnicity information.</strong> Strongly consider using checkboxes for race combined with an open-ended text input for ethnicity self-identification.
-Do allow users to select all races that apply, and multiple ethnicities, with clear hint text, e.g.,
-Select all that apply" and "You may report more than one ethnicity".
+Do allow users to select all races that apply, and multiple ethnicities, with clear hint text, for example, "Select all that apply" and "You may report more than one ethnicity".

 <strong>Do allow users to opt out of providing race and ethnicity information</strong> with a "Prefer not to answer" option.